allen-liaoo/AIBot/src/main/java/command/fun/FunCommands.md

 - game - Play a game.
     - rockpaperscissors (rps) - Play Rock Paper Scissors with the bot. *
     ```Play Rock Paper Scissors with the bot!
-    command Usage: =rockpaperscissors or =rps
+    Command Usage: =rockpaperscissors or =rps
     Parameter: `-h | rock | paper | scissors | null
     ```

     - guessnum (gn) - Guess a number! *
     ```Play Number Guessing game with the bot!
-    command Usage: =guessnum or =gn
+    Command Usage: =guessnum or =gn
     Parameter: -h | start | end | [Number] | null
     start or null: Start the game.
     end: End the game.